+1.9013860715

 Time: 15 minutes

-Natural Journal
+Natural Journaling

 Explore our 37 acres by taking plant rubbings and drawings of the world around you.
 Discover the differences between various plants and learn a little about what people thought these plants could do to help them.
 Each student will be given a simple journal and a pencil to take rubbings and drawings in as they go from station to station about the grounds highlighting specific plants and objects as well as any other plant or object they find that they wish to record.
 Additional $1/ student material fee.